14 Jan 7 PowerPoint mistakes that make you look old-school

 5. Cue carding

-Most of the time, you’ll want to keep your fonts simple and easy to read.
+Generally, you’ll want to keep your fonts simple and easy to read.
 You should only use fancy fonts, such as script or bold typewriter imitations, if they match the theme of your presentation.
 If a bold, crazy font does fit with your message, you should still limit it to title slides and headings.
 Otherwise, the audience will grow bored of it quickly.

-7. No video?
+7. No video

-Embedding a video into PowerPoint might seem complicated, but it’s really not that hard to do and there are so many benefits that make it worthwhile.
+It’s like the old saying goes—show, don’t tell.
+Embedding a video into a presentation might seem complicated, but it’s actually fairly straightforward, and there are many benefits that make it worthwhile.